DarthPumpkin/github-search/README.md

 search.py
 ---------
 Command line interface for the search engine.
-To search for a function, simply input tags separated by spaces and add a filter by return type by prededing the return type by `ret:`.
+To search for a function, simply input tags separated by spaces and add a filter by return type by preceding the return type by `ret:`.
 It is also possible to search for function parameters using the prefix `param:`.

 Example
 ~~~